confirmordeny/first-sector-data-sets/secretaries_of_state/README.md

-In preparing the list, it is assumed that it would be used in conjunction with a basic list of stopwords including "the" and that symbols would be used such that "&" and "and" would be treated as being the same.
+In preparing the list, it is assumed that it would be used in conjunction with text normalisation tools that cover the following areas:
+(a) Normalise to lower case.
+(b) Remove punctuation (e.g. commas and full stops) (c) Remove general stopwords including "and", "&", "the" and "of".
+(d) Remove context-specific stopwords such as "department", "dept", "office",